Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 that different CMAF Tracks have the same starting time sharing an implicit timeline.
-A stream becoming available from a different source needs to be synchronized and time aligned with other streams ingested.
+A stream becoming available from a different source needs to be synchronized and time-aligned with other streams ingested.

 Diagram 6: [=CMAF Track=] synchronization: